Coming of Garibaldi

 Piedmont's Royal House of Savoy with the words,

-thought of reward for himself—simply because it was
+slightest hesitation or thought of reward for himself,

 For their efforts,

-utterly snubbed by the new rulers of Italy.
-The
+snubbed by the new rulers of Italy.
+The egalitarian

-liberated subjects of the Bourbons took to the hills
+subjects of the Bourbons took to the hills to escape

 Garibaldi didn't like the way things had turned out, but figured it was just more injustice he would have to straighten out when he got around to it.
 He spent the last twenty years of his life actively trying to do just that in one way or another, in one place or another.
 He would fight more battles, be arrested and imprisoned (he escaped) and even be elected to parliament.
 He didn't have a political bone in his body, and he continued to be saddened and confounded by the politics of those who refused to do the right thing.
 The Kingdom of Naples, which Garibaldi had handed to Victor Emanuel on a silver platter, was officially dissolved on Oct.
 22, 1860, when Neapolitans voted by plebiscite to become part of Mazzini's "new Italy…united for all Italians".

 The last military action by the Bourbons against the armies of united Italy was as heroic as it was useless.
 After the battle of Volturno, Francis II and his faithful men and officers retreated to Gaeta, circled the wagons and prepared to go down fighting.
 From November 1860, to February 1861, the city was subjected to a ferocious bombardment.
 Without the slightest chance of withstanding a siege, much less ever getting their kingdom back, and with no ulterior strategic goal, the Bourbons of Naples resisted and fought the way brave men do who have nothing to lose.
 Napoleon III of France implored them to give up, as did even the attacking Italian commander, Bersaglieri commander Cialdini, who said that he would be honored to fight against such valiant troops if it weren't a case of Italian against Italian.